This article has been updated from its original text.

 DIY instant oatmeal packets

 Yes, those little individual serving pouches of instant oatmeal are handy on the trail, but you can create your own package-free version for less than half the price.
 All you need is bulk instant oats and your favorite toppings.
-Try this on for size.
+Try this instant food for camping on for size.

 At home: Include ½ cup instant oatmeal for every person you expect to feed.
 Next, add the following ingredients—per person—to the bowl and mix well: 1 teaspoon chia seeds, 2 tablespoons raisins or dried cranberries, ¼ teaspoon cinnamon, pinch of nutmeg, and 1 tablespoon of toasted coconut flakes.
 Transfer to a reusable bag and store until packing time.